Raulzito311/algamoney-ui/README.md

 ## Initializing the backend

-Run `cd backend` and then `java -jar algamoney-api-0.0.1-SNAPSHOT.jar --algamoney.origin-permitida=http://localhost:4200`.
+Run `cd backend` and then `java -jar algamoney-api-0.0.1-SNAPSHOT.jar`.

+# Change the allowed origin (default=http://localhost:4200)

+Add `--algamoney.origin-permitida=`YourOrigin

+# Set the username and password from your database

+Add `--spring.datasource.user=`YourUsername `--spring.datasource.password=`YourPassword to the command above

+# Set security to OAuth2

+Add `--spring.profiles.active=oauth-security` to the command above

 ## Further help